webmastersmith/WGU_Cloud_Computing/D325_CompTIA_Network+N10-008/CompTIA_Network+N10-008.md

     - map multiple private IP addresses to a single public IP address by using different port numbers.
     - PAT is configured on a border device, such as a router, proxy server, or firewall.
 - **IPv4 vs. IPv6**

   - **Automatic Private IP Addressing (APIPA)**
-    - if DHCP not found, OS will assign itself an IP.
-169.254.1.0-169.254.254.255.
+    - if DHCP server not found, OS will assign itself an IP.
+(169.254.1.0-169.254.254.255)
     - first and last 256 address reserved by IETF(Internet Engineering Task Force).
     - can only communicate on local network.
-    - computer sends ARP, if no response, computer picks that IP.
+    - computer sends ARP, if no response, computer picks that APIPA IP.
   - **Extended unique identifier (EUI-64)**
     - method to automatically configure IPv6 host addresses.
-    - MAC split, 16 bits(FFFE) added in middle.
-MAC(48bits) + 16bits = 64bits.
-      - MAC split between OUI(organizationally unique identifier) and NICS(network interface controller-specific).
-      - invert the seventh bit of first hex.
-      - take ipv6 subnet prefix + EUI-64 = 128 bit IPv6.
+      1. MAC address(48bit).
+      2. first 24 bits: OUI (Organizationally Unique Identifier).
+Split here.
+      3. `FFFE` are added to middle of MAC(after first 24 bits).
+      4. last 24 bits: NIC (Network Interface Card).
+Added after `FFFE`.
+      5. First byte of MAC is converted to binary, 7 bit is flipped.
+         1. MAC: `00:60:8C:12:3A:BC` = EUI-64: `0260:8CFF:FE12:3ABC`
   - **Multicast**
-    - IPv4 and IPv6 only devices subscribed.
+    - IPv4 and IPv6 only devices must subscribe.
+    - IPv4 has reserved thew class D **224.0.0.0 to 239.255.255.255** addresses as a multicast range.
   - **Unicast**
     - one-to-one. one device to another.
   - **Anycast**
+    - assigning same ip to multiple servers or network nodes in different geographic locations.
+These servers provide the same service.
     - packets delivered to closest interface.
-DNS servers respond this way.
+DNS, CDN servers are setup this way.
   - **Broadcast**
     - one-to-all. broadcast domain. does not leave router.
 ARP request.
   - **Link local**
-    - same as APIPA.
+    - same as APIPA. private ip address self assigned when DHCP server not found.
   - **Loopback**
     - 127.0.0.1-127.255.255.254
   - **Default gateway**
+    - IPv4 protocol compares the source and destination address in each packet against the netmask(255.255.255.0).
+    - If masked portion does not match, packet must be routed to another network through the 'default gateway'.
-    - router
+    - router.
+IP: `0.0.0.0./0`

 - **IPv4 subnetting**
   - **Classless (variable-length subnet mask)**
     - solved the Class-based network. allows subnetting.